👋 recipes

 • Sprigs of fresh rosemary, sage, or thyme

-• 2 bay leaf
+• 2 bay leaves

 Directions

-In a Dutch oven or large straight-sided sauté pan, heat oil over medium-high heat until shimmering.
-Working in batches, add chicken and cook, turning occasionally, until browned all over, about 4 minutes per side.
+3. In a Dutch oven or large straight-sided sauté pan, heat olive oil over medium-high heat until shimmering.
+Working in batches, add chicken cubes and cook, stirring occasionally, until browned all over, about 6-8 minutes per batch.
 Transfer chicken to a platter as it finishes cooking and set aside.
-Once cooled, cook the chicken thighs into cubes.

-Add mushrooms to pan and cook, scraping up browned bits with a wooden spoon and stirring occasionally, until browned all over, about 8 minutes.
-Add onion and garlic and cook, stirring and scraping up any browned bits, until softened, about 6 minutes.
-Add the tomato paste and let caramalize, about 2 minutes.
+4. Add mushrooms to the pan and cook, scraping up browned bits with a wooden spoon and stirring occasionally, until browned all over, about 8 minutes.